 Why do some starlings have yellow beaks?

-Some starlings have yellow beaks during the different seasons because their bill changes color through the year.
+Some Starlings have yellow beaks during the different seasons because their bill changes color through the year.
 The black beak in the winter turns to a bright yellow come spring and summer, and then gradually turns back to black in the winter.

 What are small blackbirds with yellow beaks called?